 Chamomile Tea: Benefits, Side Effects, And Risks

 Chamomile tea has a fruity taste and is naturally sweet.
-Chamomile tea is high in antioxidants, which can scavenge harmful toxins and byproducts that can damage cells.
+It is high in antioxidants, which can scavenge harmful toxins and byproducts that damage cells.
 Chamomile tea has long been used as a natural remedy for promoting relaxation and alleviating anxiety and insomnia.
 While generally safe to drink, it is crucial to understand the potential side effects and risks of consuming chamomile tea.
 This extensive article explores chamomile tea’s benefits, adverse effects, and potential dangers.

 What is chamomile tea?